-- Score 1 for a heart rate of less than 100 beats per minute.
+- Score 1, for a heart rate of fewer than 100 beats per minute

-- Score 1 for minimal response to stimulation.
+- Score 1, for a minimal response to stimulation

 - Vigorous cry

-- Score 1 for slow or irregular respirations.
+- Score 1, for slow, gasping, weak or irregular respirations

 |Score 0||Score 1||Score 2|

 An APGAR score of less than 7 is an indication that the newborn is in need of medical attention.
 The lower the score, the more the help needed to survive outside the womb of the mother.
-Scores between four and six indicate the need for breathing assistance and score of less than four is a call for prompt, lifesaving measures.
+Scores between 4 and 6 indicate the need for breathing assistance, and a score of less than 4 is a call for prompt, lifesaving measures.